canonical/charmed-kubeflow-documentation/docs/managed-kubeflow/system-architecture.rst

 IP restrictions
 ---------------

-If you require restricted access to the public endpoints, our team can help you configure IP whitelisting for Kubeflow through a post-deployment request.
+If you require restricted access to the public endpoints, our team can help you configure IP allowlists for Kubeflow through a post-deployment request.

 To do so, `open a support case <https://support-portal.canonical.com/>`_.